Chris Wood Golfer on Psychology in Sport, Performing Under Pressure and Achieving Goals

 Some of Chris' 2015 season's highlights include winning the Austrian Open, 3rd in Morocco and a hole-in-one at Wentworth to win a £100,000 BMW supercar as a spot prize.
 Whilst Chris is always looking for improvement, his performance in Austria has been described as stunning and flawless.

-Building on this remarkable return from injury, in 2016 Chris went on to win the the BMW PGA at Wentworth and achieved the big goal we had set of earning a place in the European Ryder Cup Team.
-Chris represented Europe in the 2016 Ryder Cup tournament and put in a solid performance in his first Ryder Cup.
+Building on this remarkable return from injury, in 2016 Chris went on to win the the BMW PGA Championship at Wentworth and achieved the big goal we had set of earning a place in the European Ryder Cup Team.
+Chris represented Europe in the 2016 Ryder Cup tournament and put in a solid performance.

 Chris Wood Golfer on Psychology with PerformWell's Sport Success Programme

 Winner Wentworth 2016

 "I was recommended to start working with Paul in October 2014.
 Professional Golf is generally seen as guys just smacking a ball around in a different country from week to week, but golf is one of the hardest sports to play.
 The mental side of the game is sometimes overlooked, but in my opinion it can be the most important part of professional golf.

 I've worked with several 'psychologists' since i was around 14 years old but have never come across anyone like Paul.
 I will admit I was sceptical when I was first told about some of the things that might come up, but now I can say it has been one of the best additions to my support team I've ever made.

 Almost as soon as I started working with Paul I broke a bone in my wrist and was out for 5 months.
 This gave us the opportunity to really get started and make huge progress quickly, and even though it was difficult at the time not being able to compete, I reaped the benefits of the work in winning my 9th tournament back from injury at the Austrian Open.